CubOfJudahsLion/fountain-parser/README.md

 # Implementation Specifics

+In general, the library parser is rather lenient, allowing liberal spacing and recognizing <span style="font-variant: small-caps">Unicode</span>
+codepoints.
+Languages without uppercase/lowercase distinction must resort to *power-user characters* for case-dependent items such as transitions (‘`>`’) and character names (‘`@`’).

 - As per the <u>[syntax guide](https://fountain.io/syntax/)</u>:

-  - This library expects Fountain text to be encoded in
+  - This library expects <span style="font-variant: small-caps">Fountain</span> text to
-    <span style="font-variant: small-caps">UTF-8</span>.
+    be encoded in <span style="font-variant: small-caps">UTF-8</span>.

   - Tabs are converted into **four** spaces.

-  - Your line-spacing is respected.
+  - Your line spacing is respected.

   - Initial spaces are ignored everywhere except in action lines.